GregTechCEu/gtceu-modern-docs/docs/Modpacks/Materials-and-Elements/index.md

 Each material can have different items (and blocks), such as ingots, dusts, plates, wires, ores, etc.

 ## A note about registration
-Order matters when you are registring a new material.
-If you reference a material by `.components()`, you must either make sure the material is either created before or when on another file loaded first.
+Order matters when you are registering a new material.
+If you reference a material by `.components()`, you must make sure the other material(s) have been created before the current one.